oanguenot/Lift/README.md

 # HISTORY

 ## Version 1.5.8
- - FEATURE: Allow to configure an Audio password that is different than a Web password - To finalize
+ - FEATURE: Allow to configure an Audio password that is different than a Web password
  - FEATURE: Display Audio and Web passwords rules
  - FEATURE: Connection on WAN using external URL (try internal access and if not ok, external access) - To finalize
  - REFACTORING: Connection on LAN using REST API